tobichls/LingoTales/README.md

 - Speech input
 - Accompanying media to the story (images, music etc...)
 - Earn rewards for high competency in the stories
+- Catering to all ability levels ranging from beginner to advanced.

 [EMBED DEMO VIDEO HERE]